Skip to main content

 This grounding pack does not provide validated 50-state budget totals or state-by-state cost components beyond filing fees.
 Use it for federal compliance baselines, and treat state cost modeling as a separate legal/compliance workstream with explicit assumptions and exclusions.

-From the approved sources here, the recurring federal items are clear: MSBs must renew Treasury registration every two years and maintain an agent list that is updated annually.
-This pack does not establish recurring state cost categories.
+The recurring federal items are clear: MSBs must renew Treasury registration every two years and maintain an agent list that is updated annually.
+Confirm recurring state cost categories with your state regulators.

 Do not make that call from a summary chart or from this FAQ.
-The source pack for this section does not establish Montana’s licensing status, so you should verify the current state rule directly before using Montana as a planning shortcut.
+Verify the current state rule directly before using Montana as a planning shortcut.
 A better checkpoint is a written legal conclusion dated to your launch plan, not a recycled note from an older market scan.

 Keep New York BitLicense separate from the base-state licensing budget and timeline.
 This section’s sources do not support specific New York timing or cost claims, so the safe move is a separate workstream, separate assumptions, and a separate go or no-go decision.
 That keeps one high-complexity branch from distorting the broader launch plan.

-Start with the federal items this pack does support: confirm whether you are operating as an MSB, prepare for Treasury registration, track the every-two-years MSB renewal, and track the annual agent-list update.
+Start with the federal items: confirm whether you are operating as an MSB, prepare for Treasury registration, track the every-two-years MSB renewal, and track the annual agent-list update.
 For FBAR where relevant, keep the dates and reporting mechanics straight: certain signature-authority filers have an extended due date of April 15, 2027, while many others remain due April 15, 2026, and amounts are recorded in U.S. dollars rounded up (for example, $15,265.25 becomes $15,266).
-This pack does not provide state-specific licensing requirements or AML/KYC legal thresholds.

 Includes 1 external source outside the trusted-domain allowlist.